All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Water and electrolyte changes: Lower insulin causes the kidneys to excrete more sodium and water, leading to initial rapid weight loss and electrolyte needs

-The Keto-GLP-1 Synergy
+The Keto-GLP-1 combined effect

 Several mechanisms suggest that keto and GLP-1 therapy can work well together.